Rebirth

 Program Notes

-Intended as a tribute to human loss, “Bridges” forms the heart of the “Rebirth.”
-The title refers both to the structural transitions within the movement, which serve to connect two very different musical ‘planes,’ as well as the metaphysical bridges which allow us to move between psychological states, ie. from sadness to joy.
-Having absorbed the grief and pain of the earlier movements, the music now embarks on a radical departure, both stylistically and spiritually.
-Somber and reflective, both instruments now engage in an austere, two-part dialogue that recalls the passacaglias of Bach and Shostakovich.
-An abrupt change of key draws our attention to the movement’s first ‘bridge’, a soaring, dreamy piano interlude which suddenly sweeps us away into a fantastic new world.
-Cast in E minor (both a small step and a vast leap from the original key of E-flat minor), this middle section is drawn from the language of pop, Celtic dance, and ‘progressive’ rock.
-Related only distantly to previous material by the opening interval of the fifth, this new theme is symbolic of hope and life, although there are moments of grim determination amidst the festivities.
-A second bridge brings us back to the movement’s original material, and the movement concludes on a somber but serene note.
+The title of the second movement, “Bridges,” refers both to the structural transitions within the movement, which serve to connect two very different musical ‘planes,’ as well as the metaphysical bridges which allow us to move between psychological states, ie. from sadness to joy.
+Initially, both instruments engage in a spacious, two-part dialogue.
+A dreamy piano interlude sweeps us away into a middle section drawn, improbably, from the language of pop, jazz, and rock, symbolizing (at least in this instance) a state of psychological elevation.
+A second bridge brings us back to the movement’s original material, and the movement concludes on a note of tranquility.

 Performances